MadJlzz/terraform-provider-oneprovider/README.md

 To generate or update documentation, run `go generate`.

-In order to run the full suite of Acceptance tests, run `make testacc`.
+To run the full suite of Acceptance tests, run `make testacc`.

 *Note:* Acceptance tests create real resources, and often cost money to run.